-In financial terms, a ‘portfolio’ is a collection of a wide range of assets like stocks, bonds, commodities, cash which also include closed-end funds and exchange-traded funds (ETFs).
+In financial terms, a ‘portfolio’ is a collection of a wide range of assets like stocks, bonds, commodities, and cash which also include closed-end funds and exchange-traded funds (ETFs).
 Portfolio management is simply the art of managing an individual’s investment.

 One of the important concepts of portfolio management is the diversification of one’s assets into various financial investments or categories.
 Diversification reduces risk and one can engage a financial manager or planner to manage their portfolio.
 It is important for an individual to make sound decisions regarding selecting the best investment options keeping in mind their age, income, and risk tolerance.